RogoLabs/CNAScoreCard/README.md

 Contributions are welcome!
 Please open issues or pull requests to improve scoring, add features, or enhance the UI.
 See [CONTRIBUTING.md](CONTRIBUTING.md) if available.

+## Security Best Practices
+- All user input and dynamic content is escaped to prevent XSS.
+- Dependencies are kept up to date to avoid known vulnerabilities.
+- File and network resources are managed with context managers.
+- No sensitive data is stored or processed.

 ## License

 This project is open source under the MIT License.